armelf/Financial-Algorithms/README.md

 1. Acquire historical price data – help construct the target variable(what we want to predict) and technical indicators in general.
 1. Acquire historical alternative data – It could be fundamental data, news data and so on.
 They serve as *features* or *predictors*
 3. Preprocess data
-4. Use a appropriate model or strategy to learn from the data
+4. Use an appropriate model or strategy to learn from the data
 5. Make predictions with the strategy
 6. Backtest the performance of the strategy

 ## Preliminaries

-We use Python 3.7, but over time we will integrate algorithms using other programming languages, depending of the requirements.
-We mainly retrieve data on Yahoo Finance thans tothe libraries `pandas_datareader` and `yfinance`.
+We use Python 3.7, but over time we will integrate algorithms using other programming languages, depending on the requirements.
+We mainly retrieve data on Yahoo Finance thanks to the libraries `pandas_datareader` and `yfinance`.
 The common data science libraries are `pandas` and `scikit-learn`and the library used for Neural Networks treatment is `tensorflow`.
 We advise you to use Python 3.7 as well, to run .py strategies.
 A full list of requirements is included in the `python-requirements.txt` file.
-To install all of the requirements at once, run the following code in terminal:
+To install all the requirements at once, run the following code in terminal:

 ```bash
 pip install -r python-requirements.txt